Lightmatter/django-hydra/{{cookiecutter.repo_name}}/README.md

     - Emails will be printed to the console when being "sent" during local development
     - Emails will be pushed to a third party service for sending on the remote server (n.b. this must be set up separately and configured through the relevant Django settings)

+## Github
+- This repo is setup to use lint-staged and husky in order to do some clean up prior to committing your code.
+If js, css or scss files are present in your commit they will be linted.
+If you notice your files are not being linted every time you commit (with information printed from Husky...
+'Running tasks...') then you should try uninstalling all npm packages and reinstalling.
+If git is not initialized before npm packages installed this will fail.

 ## Running Tests
 n.b. you must be at the project root to run these commands